weylundbhast/Galerest/content/People/Heritage.md

 **Size.** Hedge stand between 3 and 4 feet tall, and generally have a slender build.

 **Speed**.
 Your base walking speed is 25 feet.
 You have a swimming speed of 25 feet.

+**Darkvision**.
+You can see in dim light within 60ft of you as if it were bright light and in darkness as if it were dim light.
+You discern colors in that darkness only as shades of gray.

+**Spiky**.
+While you are unarmored or wearing armor adapted to your spikes, successful melee attacks against you cause the attacker to take 1d4 damage.
+Additionally, immediately after you move at least 20 feet, you can use your bonus action to make one melee attack with your spikes, dealing 2d4 piercing damage.